The 4 YouTube Analytics Tools You Need

-It also connects with a range of data sources including Google Analytics and Sheets, Hootsuite, Salesforce, and our own Brandwatch Analytics (plus many others).
+It also connects with a range of data sources including Google Analytics and Sheets, Hootsuite, Salesforce, and our own Brandwatch Consumer Research (plus many others).
 This means you can easily bring customer, social, and website data into a report that’s always up-to-date.

 Pricing: Contact for details.